 The Department of Justice is remaining vigilant in detecting, investigating, and prosecuting wrongdoing related to the crisis.

 Combatting Coronavirus Fraud

 Fraud Alert: Be aware that criminals are attempting to exploit COVID-19 worldwide through a variety of scams.

-- Be on the lookout for antibody testing fraud schemes.
+- Be on the lookout for COVID-19 vaccine fraud schemes.
 Never share your personal or health information to anyone other than known and trusted medical professionals.
 Learn more about what to avoid.

 - Be cautious of unsolicited healthcare fraud schemes of testing and treatment through emails, phone calls, or in person.
 The U.S. have medical professionals and scientist working hard to find a cure, approved treatment, and vaccine for COVID-19.
 Learn more about what to avoid

 - Be wary of unsolicited telephone calls and e-mails from individuals claiming to be IRS and Treasury employees.
 Remember IRS first form of communications is by mail - not by phone.
 Learn more about fraudulent schemes related to IRS

 Criminals will likely continue to use new methods to exploit COVID-19 worldwide.
 Stay alert and stay informed about common fraud schemes related to the COVID-19 Pandemic.
 Find out more about types of scams.

 If you think you are a victim of a scam or attempted fraud involving COVID-19, you can report it without leaving your home by calling the Department of Justice’s National Center for Disaster Fraud Hotline at 866-720-5721 or via the NCDF Web Complaint Form.